First Focus: Breakfast in the Classroom

 In 2013, with a commitment to making a material and sustainable difference in food security, Eos began a multi-year funding initiative to combat childhood hunger by increasing children’s access to, and consumption of, nutritious food where they live, learn, and play.

 Our first focus is to fund the start-up costs of universal free, after the bell, breakfast in the classroom (BIC) programming for grades PK-12 in low-income school communities, and to leverage over $25 million in federal USDA funds left on the table due to low school breakfast participation.
 BIC is proven to draw down those funds by reaching 80%+ participation rates, and once tapped these USDA reimbursements will sustain the BIC program beyond grants from private funders like Eos.
 In addition to fighting hunger and leveraging federal funds, BIC has numerous benefits including lower absentee and tardy rates, fewer morning nurses visits and behavioral problems, and higher academic achievement.
 Here’s what school leaders across the state are saying:

 Eos will provide single-year grant awards up to $12,500 to eligible schools; school districts will have the opportunity to apply for larger multi-year grants to expand to multiple schools via Invitation only.
-After several years of supporting the launch of BIC in schools, Eos understands that school leaders prefer to rollout the program after returning from a natural break in the school year.
-This grant cycle is specifically designed for school communities that want the spring to plan and then rollout BIC at the start of SY16-17.
+After several years of supporting the launch of BIC in schools, Eos understands that school leaders prefer to roll out the program after returning from a natural break in the school year.
+This grant cycle is specifically designed for school communities that want the fall to plan for a BIC rollout in or after January 2017 of SY16-17.
 To access this year’s RFP please click: 2016 Fall NKI RFP Materials

 RFP Dates and Deadlines

-|January 13, 2016||RFP released|
+|September 14, 2016||RFP released|

-|March 10, 2016||5:00 pm||Proposals due|
+|October 11, 2016||5:00 pm||Proposals due|

-|March 21 – May 17, 2016||Interviews with finalists|
+|October 17 – November 4, 2016||Interviews with finalists|

-|May 20, 2016||Grant recipients notified|
+|November 7, 2016||Grant recipients notified|